cdancette/rubi.bootstrap.pytorch/README.md

 # RUBi : Reducing Unimodal Biases for Visual Question Answering

+This is the code for the NeurIPS 2019 article available here: https://arxiv.org/abs/1906.10169

 **RUBi** is a learning strategy to reduce biases in VQA models.
 It relies on a question-only branch plugged at the end of a VQA model.